Top 12 Most Beautiful Places To Visit in Slovenia

 Including the popular spaghetti chamber and the huge 5m white stalagmite called ‘Brilliant’ which is a symbol of the cave.

-One of the main features of the cave is the unique species that lies in it, including its most famous ‘olm’.
+One of the main features of the cave is the unique species that lies in it, including its most famous ‘Olm’.

 This slender-like creature is blind and bound to the underground, adapting its life around the dark and wet conditions of the cave.
 You’ll learn more about it in the Vivarium exhibition, which is one of the cave’s many additional attractions.

-When you’re done with caves, I highly recommend visiting Predjama Castle, one of Slovenia’s finest castles, formed in the mouth of a cave.
+Special mention – When you’re done with caves, I highly recommend visiting Predjama Castle, one of Slovenia’s finest castles, formed in the mouth of a cave.

 It’s just a short distance away, and both attractions are easily explored from Ljubljana or other major cities.
+Both can be explored together through a day tour.

 7. Lake Bohinj